bcgov/aps-infra-platform/documentation/how-to/protected-externally.md

 If your API is already listed in the [BC Data Catalogue](https://catalogue.data.gov.bc.ca/), skip ahead to [Add a Product](#add-a-product).

-Start by writing up a DraftDataset in a local YAML file (if using the CLI) or JSON file (if using the API).
+Start by writing up a DraftDataset in a local YAML file.
 Here is the schema, omitting some optional fields:

 === "YAML Template (w/ field descriptions)"
     ```yaml